thelfer/tfel/docs/web/behaviours.md

 Local divergence of the implicit algorithm can be handled through an appropriate substepping procedure.
-This feature is not enabled by default, but appropriate keywords gives to the end user explicit control on this procedure.
+This feature is not enabled by default, but appropriate keywords gives to the end user explicit control over this procedure.

 ### Finite strain strategies

-If not handled directly by the calling code, appropriate pre- and post-processings allowing the use of small strain behaviours in finite strain computations can be generated.
+If not handled directly by the calling code, appropriate pre- and post-processing allowing the use of small strain behaviours in finite strain computations can be generated.
 Two lagrangian finite strain strategies are currently available: